FIELD NOTES BLOG

 The planting of monoculture grass areas like this, where there are long stretches of only one kind of plant, came in contrast to the landscapes that grew for millenia on the place we now call the United States.
 These ancient landscapes were full of biodiversity, and in many areas housed ecosystems where humans functioned as just one part of a balanced set of biological processes.

 In Illinois specifically, native grasslands–in this region called prairies–used to cover 21 of Illinois’ 36 million acres on their own.
 Prairies in Illinois formed (and the .01% that still remain still form) unique and powerful living systems.
 Not only do they create a safe home for many animal species to go about their lives, their root systems push through soil to notable depths, with an average length between 5-15 feet, whereas the turf grass lawns discussed above have roots not digging more than 3-4 inches into the earth.
 The impact of these root systems is profound, creating long pathways for water absorption, microbial and mycelial growth, and the draw down of excess carbon from the atmosphere back into the earth.
-Just one acre of restored prairie can sequester(take out of the air and store in root systems) 160 tons of carbon a year, and absorb 65% more stormwater–or water left on the ground after it rains–than turf grass.
+One acre of restored prairie can sequester(take out of the air and store in root systems) 1 ton of carbon a year, and absorb 65% more stormwater–or water left on the ground after it rains–than turf grass.

 The transformation of turf grass back to prairie has profound positive impacts on surrounding ecosystems.
 The restoration project at